 Maintaining A Balanced Arizona Legislature

 Currently, Arizona has a Republican majority in both chambers of the State Legislature, and a Republican governor.
 We need more balance at the Capitol in order to force negotiation and compromise.
-Under Republican leadership, our most vulnerable populations have been placed at risk.
+Under Republican leadership, populations that already face discrimination, including people of color, women, the LGBT community, and people with disabilities have been placed at risk.
 My election to the State Senate could mean a change in leadership and that would mean an end to one-party rule in Arizona.
 All good ideas will get a fair hearing.
 There will be time for public testimony on a variety of bills.
 No more all night sessions to craft a budget.
 We will create a marketplace of ideas that fosters innovative solutions to the problems we face.

 Enhancing Education and the Economy

 Our education system is the foundation for our state’s future, and right now we are failing our kids and our future.
 I believe we need to restructure the way we fund our public education system.
 We need to invest in our teachers, require smaller class sizes, and prioritize public neighborhood schools.
 A highly educated, trained local workforce – and robust infrastructure – will motivate businesses to move to Arizona.
 We need to create a sustainable and diverse economy that has the ability to compete globally for new, high-wage jobs.

 I come from generations of small-business owners.
 I’m proud of Arizona’s growing businesses, but I’m against corporate welfare.
 Arizona Republicans think the state succeeds economically when corporations benefit from huge tax breaks.
 This failed economic policy goes by many names but has had one result: a shrinking budget, and that leads to underfunded public services.